-- v) A period of suspended study may be requested by a student and agreed in consultation with their programme leader, or with a trusted member of staff acting on behalf of the student, who may then consult with the programme leader on the student's behalf. - vi) Students registered on programmes of study leading to a Bachelor of Midwifery or Bachelor of Nursing award should refer to Regulation E2.1e). - vii) For all other students, suspension will be granted for a maximum of one academic session in the first instance and will be noted at the first Programme Assessment Board meeting, after the suspension has commenced. - viii) It is the student's responsibility to seek out information and guidance to ensure that they are fully aware of the implications of suspending study. - ix) Suspension will commence from the date of the consultation between the student and their programme leader.
-A period of suspension may be backdated only in exceptional circumstances, where the student has been prevented from consulting with their programme leader. - x) Should circumstances prevent the student from requesting suspension, and when the Programme Leader deems it to be in the best interest of the student to suspend study, the application to suspend must be approved by the Dean of School. - xi) The minimum period of suspension will be until the start of the next trimester, as students must return to study at the beginning of a trimester.
-Whether a student is allowed to re-engage with programme of study part way through an academic session will depend on the structure of the programme and any module pre-requisites in terms of academic learning.
+- a) A period of suspended study may be requested by a student and agreed in consultation with their programme leader, or with a trusted member of staff acting on behalf of the student, who may then consult with the programme leader on the student's behalf. - b) Students registered on pre-registration programmes within the School of Health & Social Care should seek School guidance with respect to restrictions on suspended study. - c) For all other students, suspension will be granted for a maximum of one academic session in the first instance and will be noted at the first Programme Assessment Board meeting, after the suspension has commenced. - d) It is the student's responsibility to seek out information and guidance to ensure that they are fully aware of the implications of suspending study. - e) Suspension will commence from the date of the consultation between the student and their programme leader.
+A period of suspension may be back-dated only in exceptional circumstances, where the student has been prevented from consulting with their programme leader. - f) Should circumstances prevent the student from requesting suspension, and when the Programme Leader deems it to be in the best interest of the student to suspend study, the application to suspend must be approved by the Dean of School. - g) The minimum period of suspension will be until the start of the next trimester, as students must return to study at the beginning of a trimester.
+Whether a student is allowed to re-engage with a programme of study part way through an academic session will depend on the structure of the programme and any module pre-requisites in terms of academic learning.

-- xii) Once the period of suspension has expired, the student is expected to return to study.
-In exceptional cases, the period of suspension may be extended by one further academic session, on the approval of the programme leader. - xiii) The maximum period of suspension available to a student over the duration of their programme, regardless of their programme of study is two years.
-Should further time be required, then an application would need to be made to the Extenuating Circumstances panel for approval. - xiv) Any student returning from suspension must recommence their studies at the start of the trimester.
-Prior to recommencing study, the modules and assessments to be undertaken must be agreed in consultation with the programme leader. - xv) Any components of assessment passed by the student on the modules, prior to suspension will remain on their student record. - xvi) During a period of suspended study a student remains as a matriculated student of the University, governed by the University's academic regulations and continues to benefit from all University services, with the exception of academic tuition.
-Students are not allowed to engage with assessments or re-assessment when on suspended studies. - xvii) While on suspended study a student's academic record will continue to be monitored by the appropriate Programme Assessment Board.
+- h) Once the period of suspension has expired, the student is expected to return to study.
+In exceptional cases, the period of suspension may be extended by one further academic session, on the approval of the programme leader. - The maximum period of suspension available to a student over the duration of their programme, regardless of their programme of study, is two years.
+Should further time be required, then an application would need to be made to the Extenuating Circumstances panel for approval. - j) Any student returning from suspension must recommence their studies at the start of the trimester.
+Prior to recommencing study, the modules and assessments to be undertaken must be agreed in consultation with the programme leader. - k) Any components of assessment passed by the student on the modules, prior to suspension, will remain on their student record. - During a period of suspended study a student remains as a matriculated student of the University, governed by the University's academic regulations and continues to benefit from all University services, with the exception of academic tuition.
+Students are not allowed to engage with assessments or re-assessment when on suspended studies. - m) While on suspended study a student's academic record will continue to be monitored by the appropriate Programme Assessment Board.